DP World: Russo-Ukrainian War

-Startup Accelerator
+Startup accelerator

 DP World and Innovation360 setup the TURN8 accelerator in 2013.

 Sport sponsorship

 DP World sponsored the European Tour's season ending DP World Tour Championship, Dubai, played at Jumeirah Golf Estates.
 DP World also supported the Hong Kong Open and the BMW PGA Championship at Wentworth Club.
 In November 2021, DP World invested US$400 million in the European Tour to become the tour's new title sponsor, with the tour being renamed as the DP World Tour.

 In the 2020 Formula One Season, DP World and Renault F1 Team have signed an agreement making DP World the Global Logistics Partner and title sponsor for Renault, renaming the team as Renault DP World F1 Team.

 In the 2020 season of the Indian Premier League, DP World is the Global Logistics Partner for the Royal Challengers Bangalore team.

 DP World sponsored the yacht Maiden on her world tour 2021–24.

-Dubai Turf is also sponsored by DP World in 2022.
+Dubai Turf was sponsored by DP World in 2022.

 DP World was also the title sponsor for 2022 Asia Cup and 2025 Asia Cup.

 DP World has signed a deal to become the title sponsor of the ILT20 for five years.

 DP World announced a partnership agreement with McLaren in February 2023.
 DP World will also become the lead partner of McLaren APEX, McLaren’s off-track business-to-business event programme, promoting influential collaborations across McLaren’s expansive partner network and beyond.

 DP World became a Sponsor of the Fremantle Dockers in the Australian Football League from the 2023 season on the Shorts, then above the Number on the jersey from the 2025 season.